 We may take an iterative approach between data preparation and analysis if we identify additional issues and will continue to do so until we have a complete dataset to move forward with and further analyze.

-DM: How do you know that when you cleansed your data, that it’s at the right quality level?
+Datameer: How do you know that it’s at the right quality level when you cleansed your data?
 Are there certain checks that you can put in place?

-DM: What’s an important part of analysis that’s often overlooked?
+Datameer: What’s an important part of the analysis that’s often overlooked?

-Christina: I think it is key when communicating your analysis to tell a story and ensure that it’s your story that’s being told, because if you simply share a graph or sample dataset, it may produce multiple stories.
-If you share your data in Excel, someone else could look at it and aggregate it differently and come to a different conclusion.
+Christina: I think it is key when communicating your analysis to tell a story and ensure that it’s your story that’s being told because if you share a graph or sample dataset, it may produce multiple stories.
+If you share your Excel data, someone else could look at it and aggregate it differently and come to a different conclusion.

-Ensure that the results of your analysis are clearly shared through highlighting the key findings and takeaways that you want your audience to focus on from the analysis, as it may not always be obvious in the visualization or how it’s presented.
-When sharing your analysis results, be sure provide the story along with any visualizations.
+Ensure that your analysis results are clearly shared by highlighting the key findings and takeaways that you want your audience to focus on from the analysis.
+It may not always be obvious in the visualization or how it’s presented.
+When sharing your analysis results, be sure to provide the story along with any visualizations.

 Christina: Yes, very much so.

 Christina: Oh definitely, as statistics can lie.
 When you’re approaching an analysis, do not seek the answer that you want.
-Instead, let the data speak for itself and be conscience of analysis paralysis.
+Instead, let the data speak for itself and be conscious of analysis paralysis.

-DM: How do you know?
-Have you ever done analysis and then arrived at the end and realize, oh this doesn’t look right or the way I approached it is wrong.
+Datameer: How do you know?
+Have you ever done the analysis and then arrived at the end and realize, oh, this doesn’t look right, or the way I approached it is wrong.
 Were there any lessons learned from your experience?

 Christina: When embarking on data analysis, just as with adopting new technologies, you should be prepared for a lot of experimentation and be open to failure.
 Keep in mind not all data is equally important.

-By embracing mantra of fail fast, it will enable you to learn from mistakes, applying those learnings and accelerating your results.
-In today’s world of massive data volumes and advanced analytics available, data scientists can test, experiment and fail forward faster, enabling their companies to succeed at a faster pace.
+Embracing the mantra of fail fast will enable you to learn from mistakes, apply those learnings, and accelerate your results.
+In today’s world of massive data volumes and advanced analytics available, data scientists can test, experiment, and fail forward faster, enabling their companies to succeed at a faster pace.

-DM: Is there an example that you can give with that?
+Datameer: Is there an example that you can give?

-Christina: Many times analysts and data scientists may start with best practices or use an algorithm that has worked well in the past; however that may not be best for the dataset at hand.
-For example, say you were looking at a particular website metric and there was a preconceived notion that the data follows a specific distribution, such as Gaussian, Log-normal or Poisson distribution.
+Christina: Many times, analysts and data scientists may start with best practices or use an algorithm that has worked well in the past; however that may not be best for the dataset at hand.
+For example, say you were looking at a particular website metric.
+There was a preconceived notion that the data follow a specific distribution, such as Gaussian, Log-normal, or Poisson distribution.

 Not all datasets will work with a particular algorithm.
 Algorithms are designed to discover broad generalizations based on some expectations about the dataset distribution.
-If algorithm A fails, then try algorithm B. There are some simple statistical techniques, as well as analytical functions that you can use to profile and understand your data and its characteristics, such as how spread out your data is, to best determine its distribution.
+If algorithm A fails, then try algorithm B. There are some simple statistical techniques, and analytical functions that you can use to profile and understand your data and its characteristics, such as how to spread out your data is, to best determine its distribution.

-DM: I think, to me, it’s really important that there’s a lot of discovery and a lot of experimentation in the analysis process.
+Datameer: I think, to me, it’s crucial that there’s a lot of discovery and a lot of experimentation in the analysis process.
 It’s often not a straight line to your answer most of the time, even when you think it’s a simple question.

-Christina: It is rarely straight line.
-The process will likely improve over time but it never quite goes as straight as a crow flies.
-The key is to use flexible, open-data infrastructure that allows for continually refining your approach until your efforts yield results.
+Christina: It is rarely a straight line.
+The process will likely improve over time, but it never quite goes as straight as the crow flies.
+The key is to use flexible, open-data infrastructure to refine your approach until your efforts yield results continually.
 In this way, organizations can eliminate the fear and iterate toward more effective use of big data.